Inklingo

 Olvidé la clave de mi correo electrónico.

-I forgot my email password.
+I forgot the password to my email.

 Por seguridad, cambia tu clave cada mes.